bonitasoft/bonita-doc/md/living-application-layout.md

 **:fa-exclamation-triangle: Warning:** This layout is deprecated starting with Bonita 7.9 because of the introduction of the [Bonita Layout](bonita-layout.md).
 :::

+This layout contains a line with the name of the application, followed by the names of the pages.

 ## Customizing this layout

-You can customize this layout by following the [customize-resource-layouts](customize-resource-layouts.md) steps.
+You can customize this layout by following the [customize-application-layouts](customize-application-layouts.md) steps.

 ## Build a Side menu layout
 As of version 7.5.x, the default provided layout does not allow this kind of customization anymore (at least not so easily), but if you start from a 7.4.x Layout you can follow the 7.4 documentation [customize-living-application-layout](/7.4?page=customize-living-application-layout#toc3) to build a side menu layout.